jakobnissen/Probably.jl/docs/src/bloom.md

 ### Misc functions

+!!! note
-*Note: Cuckoo filters supports the following operations, which have no cuckoo-specific docstring because they behave as stated in the documentation in Base:*
+    Bloom filters supports the following operations, which have no bloom-specific docstring because they behave as stated in the documentation in Base:

 ```
 Base.copy!
 Base.copy